Bottled Water Potability (BWP) Tests

 Sample - Collection, Storage & Transportation:

-Follow methods of sampling specified in IS 3025 part 1 : 1987 for chemical tests and in IS 1622 : 1981 for bacteriological tests.
+Indian Standard (IS) 17614 (Part 1) of 2021 provides guidance on the design of sampling programs and sampling techniques.
+Follow methods of sampling specified in IS 3025 part 1: 1987 for chemical tests and in IS 1622: 1981 for bacteriological tests.
 Sample should be representative of the water to be tested and should be collected with utmost care to ensure that no contamination occurs at the time of collection or prior to examination by the laboratory.

 Pouring of bottled water into a separate sample collection bottle may not be required.
 For acceptance testing, selected sample of packaged water bottles should be sent to the laboratory unopened ((IS14543 Annex E.1).
 In case of large bottles such as 20 litre cans, meant to be used with help of dispensers, pour from a freshly opened can into a sterile sample collection bottle.
 If you are interested in testing potability of a partially used packaged water bottle, no need to pour it into a sterile bottle.
-Instead, place the bottle into a dark-coloured bag, along with some ice pack and deliver the partially used bottle to the Laboratory for analysis.
+Instead, place the partly used water bottle into a dark-coloured bag, along with some ice pack and deliver to the Laboratory for analysis.

 Information About Source, Context, Intended Use & Concerns: